 Generally, Plaintiffs allege that Defendants engaged in an anticompetitive conspiracy in violation of the Sherman Antitrust Act, 15 U.S.C. § 1.
-Specifically, Plaintiffs allege that Defendants conspired to fix or otherwise limit the amount of financial aid students received, and thereby to artificially inflate the net prices that Settlement Class members paid to attend the Universities during certain time periods.
+Specifically, Plaintiffs allege that Defendants conspired to fix or otherwise limit the amount of financial aid students received, and thereby to artificially inflate the net prices that Settlment Class members paid to attend the Universities during certain time periods.
 Plaintiffs allege that Defendants conspired through an organization called the 568 Presidents Group, of which all of the Defendants were members during some or all of the time period.
 Members of the 568 Presidents Group allegedly shared sensitive information regarding financial aid and financial aid principles and allegedly agreed to create and implement common principles used in calculating students' "financial need" that, Plaintiffs say, all schools participating in the alleged conspiracy agreed to adopt.
 Absent participation in this alleged conspiracy, Plaintiffs allege that Defendants would have competed with each other to award more financial aid.
 Plaintiffs allege that Defendants' participation in the alleged conspiracy artificially reduced the amount of financial aid Settlement Class member students received.

 Defendants deny each and every one of Plaintiffs' allegations of unlawful or wrongful conduct by the Universities, deny that any conduct of the Universities challenged by Plaintiffs caused any damage whatsoever, and deny all liability of any kind.
-Defendants have asserted that they had no agreement with other Universities regarding their financial aid policies, that each University's financial aid policy was lawful and designed to promote socio-economic diversity at its institution by enhancing financial awards, that the Universities have valid defenses to Plaintiffs' allegations, and that Plaintiffs' claims would have been rejected prior to trial, at trial, or on appeal.
+Defendants have asserted that the Universities' financial aid policies were legal and pro-competitive and financial aid awards were not artificially reduced, that the Universities have valid defenses to Plaintiffs' allegations, and that Plaintiffs' claims would have been rejected prior to trial, at trial, or on appeal.